Oct 30 2012

 - Cut through the floor plate and then remove it.

 - Cut a new stud and place it between the door head and the floor plate followed by skewing nails into the plate.
+This will fasten the joint without using clamps.

 - Make the opening and fit the new door head into it as mentioned above.